dmccreary/dmccreary/docs/recommendations.md

 # Recommendations for Dan McCreary

 <!-- Promt
-Reformat the recomendations in the following Markdown format:
+Reformat the recommendations in the following Markdown format:

 #### Name